-- 8. Lubricate the drive chain - 9.
-Install the protective covers on the axle.
+8. Lubricate the drive chain.

 Drive chain

 I Checking the drive chain for wear

 The chain is tightened using the eccentric chain adjusters.
 These have two different positions on the swingarm.

 When it is necessary to set the eccentric chain adjuster to the maximum adjustment point (position 15) of the second position of the swingarm in order to tighten the chain, this means that the chain is excessively worn and must be replaced.